tensorflow/docs/site/en/api_docs/python/tf/contrib/constrained_optimization/AdditiveSwapRegretOptimizer.md

 )
 ```

-Returns an `Op` for minimizing the unconstrained problem.
+Returns an `Operation` for minimizing the unconstrained problem.

 Unlike `minimize_constrained`, this function ignores the `constraints` (and
 `proxy_constraints`) portion of the minimization problem entirely, and only